 Possibly muscle weakness.

-(Refer to the Oral Complications of Chemotherapy and Head/Neck Radiation summary for more information.)
+(Refer to the PDQ summary on Oral Complications of Chemotherapy and Head/Neck Radiation for more information.)

 In addition, progressive splenomegaly or pruritus not controllable by antihistamines may persist despite control of the hematocrit by phlebotomy.
-(Refer to the Pruritus summary for more information.)
+(Refer to the PDQ summary on Pruritus for more information.)
 If phlebotomy becomes impractical, hydroxyurea or interferon-alpha can be added to control the disease.